 Summary: The Pandemic-related recession has had a marked impact on the leisure and hospitality sector, which resulted in the shedding of many lower-wage jobs and a corresponding uptick in average hourly earnings.
 The re-opening of the economy in summer 2020 led to an adjustment in the average hourly earnings.
-Since that time, Larimer County has seen a gradual but significant uptick in average hourly earnings.
-Weld County was on a downward trajectory until September 2021.
+Since that time, Larimer County has seen a significant uptick in average hourly earnings.
+Weld County has been on a mostly downward trajectory due to the lost of jobs in the Oil & Gas sector..
+ALEXANDER Average Hourly Earnings of All Employees